xbeat/Machine-Learning/README.md

 Ordinal Regression in Python

 Ordinal regression is a statistical method used when the dependent variable is ordinal, meaning it has categories with a natural order.
 This type of regression is crucial for analyzing data where the outcome has a clear ranking but the distances between categories may not be equal.
 In this presentation, we'll explore different approaches to ordinal regression using Python, focusing on practical implementations and real-world applications.

+## Preventing Overfitting with Early Stopping in XGBoost

+Understanding Early Stopping in XGBoost

+Early stopping is a regularization technique that prevents overfitting by monitoring the model's performance on a validation dataset during training.
+When the performance stops improving for a specified number of rounds, the training process terminates, preserving the optimal model state.

 ## Modeling Viral App Feature Adoption Using Python